1020 Brussels

 Every greenhouse has a different theme and collection of trees or plants.
 All the routes inside the Royal Greenhouses of Laeken are directed by ropes.
 Due to the restriction, the visitors can only catch a glimpse of a few smaller sections of the gardens from outside.
 Therefore, visitors are not able to roam freely within the greenhouse complex.

-Visitors have to follow accordingly to the fixed route.
+Visitors have to follow the fixed route accordingly.
 On the other hand, they would not miss any of the greenhouses within the compound from this arrangement.
 When there are a lot of people, you are following within the queue in an orderly manner.

 Alternatively, you can save this customised Google Maps onto your handphone before going there.
 The method only works on mobile:-